 The key substantive provisions of the Sherman Act are Sections 1 and 2.
 Section 1 prohibits agreements that unreasonably restrain trade.
-An agreement can be any "meeting of the minds" between separate entities.
-An agreement can be express or in the form of a tacit unwritten understanding.
+An agreement can be any "meeting of the minds" between separate entities and can be an express or a tacit understanding.
 Most agreements are evaluated under the "rule of reason" standard.
-The rule of reason is a fact-based test that requires a plaintiff to prove that an agreement has harmed competition.
-To prove that an agreement has harmed competition, courts typically apply a three-step burden shifting framework.
-The plaintiff has the initial burden to show that the agreement imposed a meaningful restriction on competition in a relevant market.
-Agreements among parties that do not possess some degree of market power are unlikely to generate competitive harm, so market power plays an important role in step one of the test, either directly or indirectly.
+The rule of reason is a fact-based test that requires a plaintiff to prove that an agreement is unreasonable because it has harmed competition on balance.
+To prove that an agreement has unreasonably harmed competition, courts typically apply a three-step burden shifting framework.
+The plaintiff has the initial burden to show that the agreement imposed a meaningful restriction on competition.
+Agreements among parties that do not possess some degree of market power are unlikely to generate competitive harm, so market power plays an important role in a plaintiff's initial burden, either directly or indirectly.
 If the plaintiff shows competitive harm, the defendant must show a procompetitive rationale for the agreement.
 If the defendant succeeds, the burden shifts back to the plaintiff to show that the same benefits could reasonably be achieved in a less restrictive manner.

-Where courts have determined that a particular type of agreement is unlikely to ever generate procompetitive benefits, that agreement is subject to the per se rather than rule of reason standard.7 If an agreement is per se unlawful, competitive harm is presumed and irrebuttable.
-Even parties that do not possess market power can violate Section 1 under the per se standard.8 Agreements in the per se category are primarily limited to agreements among competitors to fix prices, allocate territories, or engage in bid rigging.
-The DOJ has the discretion to prosecute these kinds of "hard core" violations criminally.9 https://www.ftc.gov/system/files/documents/public_statements/735201/150813section5enforcement.pdf.
+Where courts have determined that a particular type of agreement is unlikely to ever generate procompetitive benefits, that agreement is subject to the per se rather than rule of reason standard.
+If an agreement is per se unlawful, competitive harm is presumed and irrebuttable.
+Even parties that do not possess market power can violate Section 1 under the per se standard.
+Agreements in the per se category are primarily limited to agreements among competitors to fix prices, allocate territories, or engage in bid rigging.
+The DOJ has the discretion to prosecute these kinds of "hard core" violations criminally.